Minuscule Schubert Varieties and Mirror Symmetry: Preliminaries

 Conversely, we can reconstruct the contraction from each face $\theta_f \subset \Delta(P)$ by looking at the coordinates of general point in $\theta_f$.
-Now we can rephrase the classical fact on the face structure of order polytopes in our terminology (cf.\ \cite[Theorem 1.2]{Wagner_STVAWFDL}). \begin{prop} Let $P$ be a finite poset, and $\Delta(P)$ the associated order polytope.
-The above construction gives a one-to-one correspondence between the faces of $\Delta(P)$ and the contractions of $\hat{P}$.
-Moreover, an inclusion of the faces corresponds to a composition of contractions. \end{prop}
+Now we can summarize the classical fact on the face structure of order polytopes in our terminology (cf.\ \cite[Theorem~1.2]{MR1382045}).